Miguelmargar/flaskproject/README.md

 ### Acknowledgements

-- I received inspiration for this project from https://bakealiciousbygabriela.com.au/, https://pressup.ie/ and as this was going to be a classified adds project decided to include a yellow based color scheme trying to resemble that of the yellow pages.
+- I received inspiration for this project from https://pressup.ie/ and as this was going to be a classified adds project decided to include a yellow based color scheme trying to resemble that of the yellow pages but adding different tonalities of yellows.
 - Would like to give a special thank you to Richard Dalton, Katie Maxwell and all my colleges from class at Code Institute